SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'East India Railways' replaced railways with infrastructure
  - Focus 'Integrate Princely Railways' replaced railways with infrastructure

+#### Finland
+ - Focus 'Increase Military Budget' research bonus no longer applies to motorisation
+ - Focus 'Suomen Maavoimat' removed land doctrine reduction cost
+ - Higher levels of Sisu reduced: Tier 3 Sisu Recovery rate reduced to 10% from 15% Core Defence reduced to 10% from 15%

+                                  Tier 4 Sisu Recovery rate reduced to 25% from 20% Core Attack reduced to 10% from 15% Core Defence reduced to 15% from 20%

+                                  Tier 5 Sisu Recovery rate reduced to 30% from 20% Core Attack reduced to 15% from 25% Core Defence reduced to 20% from 25%
+ - Finnish army: organisation bonus removed

 #### Soviet Union
  - Fixed hardlock caused by Beryia being an active advisor
  - Focus 'PC of Mortar Armament' time to complete reduced to 35 from 70